Apply for Financial Aid

 Applying for financial aid may seem complicated and confusing, but its completion is not as difficult as it may appear.
 Applications are available in October.
 Be aware of any filing deadlines.
 The following is a checklist of items you will use to complete the form:

-• - Parents' and student's federal tax returns from the prior-prior year of the student's entering term (for example, if the student plans to enter college in Fall 2023, then tax returns from 2021 would be used).
-If the returns will not be completed prior to the earliest college application deadline, provide estimated figures.
+• - Parents' and student's federal tax returns from the prior-prior year of the student's entering term (for example, if the student plans to enter college in Fall 2024, then tax returns from 2022 would be used).

 •